Senior-Project-Modular-Synthesizer/SynthCodeESPIDF/README.md

 # Seven Deadly Synths
 ## What is a Modular Synth?
 A modular synth is a type of synthesizer that is made from seperate modules connected together via patch cables.
-Each module has a specific, and basic, function.
-They may take in audio signals and control voltages and output something accordingly.
-These module connects together to create something more than the sum of its parts.
-By combining multiple simple effects, you can use a modular synth to make complex sounds.
+Each module has a separate, specific function.
+They may take in, manipulate, and output control voltages or audio signals.
+These modules connect together to create something more complicated and interesting than each individual effect.
+By combining multiple simple effects, you can use a modular synth to make complex, unique sounds.

 #### Eurorack
 The most common format for modular synths is Eurorack.
 Eurorack specifies the height, width, and voltages of modules.
 This allows modules from different manufacturers to be used together.
 The width of a module is a multiple of .2 in (5.08 mm) and the height is 3U (128.5 mm).
 The standard voltage range is -10v to 10v.